lynksdev/steam-trade-offer-enhancer/README.md

 - Uncraftable items are displayed with a dashed border.
 - Strangified items (e.g. "Strange Unusual" items) have an orange colored border.
 - Spelled items display an icon.
+- Clicking on item summaries will open the user's backpack with the items selected on backpack.tf.

 ### ```https://steamcommunity.com/profiles/<steamid>/tradeoffers```<br/>```https://steamcommunity.com/id/<id>/tradeoffers```
 - Quick links to backpack.tf and Rep.tf pages on offers.